nazisjs/nazisjs/README.md

 - 📫 How to reach me **mnazerke89@gmail.com**

-- ⚡ Fun fact **To wake up in the morning, I need at least 10 alarm snoozes.
+- ⚡ Fun fact: **To wake up in the morning, I need at least 10 alarm snoozes.
 Otherwise, consider me in hibernation mode. 💤⏰**

 <h3 align="left">Connect with me:</h3>
 <p align="left">